todda00/meteor-collection-revisions/README.md

 ignoreWithin | false | If an update occurs within this timeframe since the last update, a new revision will not be created.
 Keep as false to capture all updates (no unit needed if false). *false or Number* ignoreWithinUnit | 'minutes' | the unit that goes along with the ignoreWithin number.
 Ignored if ignoreWithin is false *(seconds/minutes/hours/etc)* keep | true | Specify a number if you wish to only retain a limited number of revisions per document.
-True = retain all revisions. *Number or Boolean* debug | false | Turn to true to get console debug messages.
+True = retain all revisions. *Number or Boolean* prune | false | Will delete the restored revision and all subsequent revisions. *Boolean* debug | false | Turn to true to get console debug messages.